The Rivals of Amziah King

-The Rivals of Amziah King is a 2025 crime thriller film written and directed by Andrew Patterson and produced by Black Bear Pictures and Heyday Films.
+The Rivals of Amziah King is a 2025 American neo-Western black comedy film written and directed by Andrew Patterson and produced by Black Bear Pictures and Heyday Films.
+It stars Matthew McConaughey, Kurt Russell, Angelina LookingGlass, Scott Shepherd, Rob Morgan, and Tony Revolori.

-It had its world premiere at the 2025 South by Southwest Film & TV Festival on March 10, 2025 and will be released theatrically in the United States by Black Bear Pictures, as the first release from its newly-formed U.S. distribution division.
+It had its world premiere at the South by Southwest Festival on March 10, 2025, and was theatrically released in the United States on August 14, 2026.